pkp/pkp-docs/dev/documentation/en/architecture-daos.md

 }
 ```

 The `EntityDAO` knows how to use a schema file to read and write objects to its primary and settings tables.
-In some cases, it may be necessary for a DAO to interact with other tables.
-In the example below, the `DAO` for a `Publication` interacts with a separate table where keywords are stored.
+In some cases, it may be necessary for an entity to store some of its data in another table.
+In the example below, the `DAO` gets and stores keywords for a `Publication` in another table.

 ```php
 namespace PKP\publication;